HerculesWS/Hercules/doc/option_drop_group.md

 		// Possible options for slot 1
 		// min/max value : int, defaults to 0
-		// chance : int, 100 = 1% if not set, will be 100%/number of possibiltiies
+		// chance : int, 100 = 1% if not set, will be 100%/number of possibilities
 		OptionName: value
 		// or
 		OptionName: [min value, max value]